communityfunded/afrododi/README.md

 Currently, there is only one kind of extension available: selector handlers.
 These kinds of extensions let you look at the selectors that someone specifies and generate new selectors based on them.
-They are used to handle pseudo-styles and media queries inside of Aphrodite.
+They are used to handle pseudo-styles and media queries inside of afrododi.
 See the [`defaultSelectorHandlers` docs](src/generate.js?L8) for information about how to create a selector handler function.